Chancellor Rishi Sunak’s winter economic plan contained new measures to support businesses and the self-employed through the winter.

-From 1 November 2020, the Government will subsidise some of the pay of employees who are working fewer hours than usual due to the pandemic.
+What we know is the scheme will kick in from 1 November 2020 and the Government will subsidise some of the pay of employees who are working fewer hours than usual due to the pandemic.

 All small and medium-sized employers are eligible to use the scheme, as are larger employers that have seen turnover drop during the crisis.

 The job support scheme is initially open for six months, until 30 April 2021, although this might extend beyond this date.

 We will, of course, share more details of the scheme’s eligibility criteria when we know them.

 Two taxable grants have been available through the self-employed income support scheme (SEISS) since March 2020.

 The SEISS was due to close for good this month, on 19 October 2020.
 Instead it will remain open until 30 April 2021.

 The next taxable grant available through the SEISS will be available from 1 November 2020 until 31 January 2021.

 It is set to be paid in a single instalment, based on 20% of your average monthly trading profits, and capped at £1,875.